ChaBo-Project/ChaBo-Orchestrator/README.md

 # ChaBo

 A RAG (Retrieval-Augmented Generation) orchestrator API built with FastAPI, LangChain, and LangGraph.
 ChaBo orchestrates embedding, vector search, reranking, and LLM generation to answer queries using retrieved context.
+It also supports query rewriting (including cross-lingual), LLM-based metadata filtering, and optional input/output safety guardrails.

 ## Architecture

 ```
 ┌─────────────┐     ┌────────────────────────────────────────────────────────┐
 │   ChatUI    │────▶│                        ChaBo                           │
 │  (Frontend) │     │  ┌─────────┐   ┌──────────────┐   ┌───────────────┐    │
 └─────────────┘     │  │ Embed   │──▶│ Smart Search │──▶│    Rerank     │    │
                     │  │ (HF)    │   │   (Qdrant)   │   │    (HF)       │    │
                     │  └─────────┘   └──────▲───────┘   └───────┬───────┘    │
                     │                       │                   │            │
                     │               ┌───────┴──────┐   ┌───────▼────────┐    │
                     │               │   Extract    │   │    Generate    │    │
                     │               │  Filters*    │   │  (Multi-LLM)   │    │
                     │               └──────────────┘   └────────────────┘    │
                     └────────────────────────────────────────────────────────┘
 ```

-**Pipeline:** Query → Embed → Extract Filters* → Smart Search → Rerank → Generate (with citations)
+**Pipeline:** Query → [Input Guard*] → [Rewrite*] → Extract Filters* → Smart Search → Rerank → Generate → [Output Guard*] (with citations)

+> Stages marked `*` are optional and configured in `params.cfg`; all are off unless enabled.

 > **Smart Search** applies LLM-extracted metadata filters to narrow Qdrant results before reranking.
 Filters are pulled from the current query, with conversation history as fallback.
-When filters are applied, ChatUI displays a footnote at the end of each response (e.g. *🔍 Searched within: category: news · lang: en*) — including a note if the AND-safeguard fired and narrowed the filter to the priority field. `*` Activated only when `filterable_fields` is configured under `[metadata_filters]` in `params.cfg` — omit or leave empty for standard unfiltered search.
+When filters are applied, ChatUI displays a footnote at the end of each response (e.g. *🔍 Searched within: category: news · lang: en*) — including a note if the AND-safeguard fired and narrowed the filter to the priority field.
+Activated only when `filterable_fields` is configured under `[metadata_filters]` in `params.cfg` — omit or leave empty for standard unfiltered search.

+> **Query rewriting** normalises the query (term/acronym expansion, pronoun resolution, query completion) and can translate it into the corpus language before retrieval.
+Grounded by `db_context.yaml`.
+Configured under `[query_rewriter]`.

+> **Guardrails** are two independent, opt-in defenses.
+The **input guard** classifies the query for prompt-injection/jailbreak and harmful content before retrieval (runs in parallel with rewrite/filter, ≈zero added latency); an unsafe verdict short-circuits to a fixed message.
+The **output guard** screens the streamed answer against a multilingual blocklist and replaces it with a notice on a hit.
+Configured under `[input_guard]` / `[output_guard]`.

 **Supported LLM Providers:** HuggingFace, OpenAI, Anthropic, Cohere, Azure OpenAI